 Check the tires.
 Inflate them to their proper pressure to prevent damage to the tires as they can lose pressure over the winter.
 You should also protect tires from cold concrete by parking the mower on cardboard or other insulating material.

-How to Store Your Mower for Winter
+How to Store Your Mower in a Shed or Garage

 Store your mower in a garage or shed, as this will protect it from rain, snow and freeze/thaw cycles.
 Do not store your mower near fertilizers and other corrosive materials, as these can eat away at metal when airborne.
 Keep it away from items that can cause sparks.
 And even indoors, protecting it with a cover or tarp is a good idea, as that will help keep dirt and dust out of important components.